jdecaron/c19coalition/_posts/2020-07-31-c19-coalitiion-volunteer-highlight-sandy-kamp.md

   Alizay Rizvi is a blogger with the C19 Coalition.
 She has worked on health equity programs, including at the American Heart Association, to increase diversity in the health and social justice sector and aid in finding solutions to lessen health disparities and inequities in the United States.
 As a young professional, she is passionate about educating and empowering her generation to become agents of change.
 You can find her on [LinkedIn](https://www.linkedin.com/in/alizayrizvi/).
 thumbnail: /assets/uploads/img_8559.jpg
-summary: Meet the 'Jack of all trades', Sandy Kemp, who has been managing partner engagement with the Coalition.
-With a motivation to help frontline workers, Kemp has been fundamental to moving our work forward with our partners.
+summary: Meet the 'Jill of all trades', Sandy Kamp, who has been managing partner engagement with the Coalition.
+With a motivation to help frontline workers, Kamp has been fundamental to moving our work forward with our partners.
 ---
 ![](/assets/uploads/img_8559.jpg)

 Frontline and essential workers do not have the luxury of working from home and feeling safe from COVID-19.
 Some are grounded to their jobs due to financial commitments and some hope to impact their own community.
 Whatever their reason may be, those on the ground are fighting for the rest.

 With the increasing cases of COVID-19, frontline workers continue to face a shortage in PPE and often resort to reusing their equipment.
-For C19 Coaltion volunteer, Sany Kamp, this has been the driving force to help in the PPE crisis and the Coalition’s mission.
-Kamp describes herself as a ‘Jack of all trades’ due to her ability to easily adapt in any role or opportunity that is presented to her.
-From working from sales to community outreach, Kemp has a diverse portfolio that has led her to the Coalition.
+For C19 Coalition volunteer, Sany Kamp, this has been the driving force to help in the PPE crisis and the Coalition’s mission.
+Kamp describes herself as a ‘Jill of all trades’ due to her ability to easily adapt in any role or opportunity that is presented to her.
+From working from sales to community outreach, Kamp has a diverse portfolio that has led her to the Coalition.

 As ‘shelter in place’ has rearranged everyone’s routine, Kamp had extra time on her hands that she wanted to make useful.
 After hearing about the mission of the Coalition through a team member, Kamp took the opportunity to join the Coalition.

 Just as her nickname describes, Kamp covers an array of duties on the team, including partner engagement, Townhall assistance, and helping with the hotline.

 > I try to always work for organizations that have a great mission.
-C19 Coaltion definitely aligns with that.
+C19 Coalition definitely aligns with that.
 >
 > <cite> Sandy Kamp, Volunteer </cite>